quixio/quix-cli/docs/Reference/applications/create.gen.md

 **Arguments:**

 - `<library-item>` : If omitted, an interactive list is displayed.
 Use this argument to manually specify the library item you want to use.
-Use `quix cloud applications library list` to see all available items.
+Use `quix applications library list` to see all available items.

 **Options:**